 Are you feeling low, suffering from depression or lacking confidence?

 The Books on Prescription scheme aims to help people with common psychological difficulties or problems.
-It is run by the library service and Wiltshire Primary Care Psychology Service.
+It is now a national scheme, called Reading Well, run in Wiltshire by the library service, and LIFT.

 Can books really help?

 The books have been chosen by doctors and mental health practitioners.
 Here are some comments from people who have found the books useful:

 “An excellent self-help guide… I have been diagnosed with depression and this book was recommended by my GP”

 “After reading this book, I felt a new sense of well-being”

 “This book has really helped me to learn how to change those thoughts and become a more positive person”

 How does the service work?

 Your Doctor or health professional issues a ‘prescription’ for the recommended book.
 Take the prescription to your local library.
 Staff can request a copy of the book for you free of charge if it isn’t available.
 The book can be borrowed for 3 weeks; an extension may be possible if no-one is waiting for it.

 You can find the full list of titles on this suggested reads page.